Traben-0/Entity_Texture_Features/readMeAssets/SKINS.md

 [*Downloadable example skin*](mod_data_example.png)
 ![downloadable](mod_data_example.png)
 ## Getting started

-- First of all to enable the skin features in this mod you **must** put the marker in your skin file, this is the red,green,blue,white,black pixels just below the head texture in the example image above.
+- First to enable the skin features in this mod you **must** put the marker in your skin file, this is the red,green,blue,white,black pixels just below the head texture in the example image above.
 - This mod will ignore any skin without this so no one else can affect **YOUR** skin
 - You will select your marker choices later these will be selected by putting specific colour pixels in the black boxes numbered 1 - 4 in the top left of the example image.
-*(Note: these 4 boxes point to four other numbered boxes on the right hand side of the example skin.)*
+  *(Note: these 4 boxes point to four other numbered boxes on the right-hand side of the example skin.)*
 - The choices Box is the white and grey checkered box in the example image, it has been expanded into the top right to show you the numbers of those pixels you will fill this in later with specific pixel colours to select options for your skin